thisisutkarsh/assignment/README.md

 # Projects

-Projects made as a part of the CipherSchools MERN stack course
+Projects made as a part of the CipherSchools' MERN stack course.

-This includes a portfolio based on HTML and CSS
+This includes a portfolio based on HTML and CSS.

-A Todo app based on REACT
+A Todo app based on REACT.

-Several Javascript and DOM-Manipulation questions
+Several Javascript and DOM-Manipulation questions.